noseglid/base85/README.md

 If you need interoperability with Ascii85, use that.

+As IPv6 encoding only supports exactly 128 bits (16 bytes), this is not very useful for arbitrary data.
+Only use IPv6 if you're actually encoding IPv6 addresses.

 ## Bugs

 Doesn't support the z-abbreviation for [Ascii85][Base85].
 This means that data encoded with this support will cause the library to return false.
 An all-zero input buffer will be encoded as `<~!!!!!~>`, rather than `<~z~>`

-Doesn't support [IPv6 encoding specification (RFC1924)][Base85IPv6] for now.
-This baby requires 128-bit arithmetic, which is rather problematic.
+[IPv6 encoding specification (RFC1924)][Base85IPv6] requires 128-bit arithmetic,
+which is rather problematic.
 I'm thrilled to see that the author of the RFC took this in consideration, specifically - quote from the [RFC][Base85IPv6]: "This is not considered a serious drawback in the representation, but a flaw of the processor designs."
 Silly processor designers.
+Currently, this is implemented using an arbitrary precision algorithm, it's slow but it does the job.
+Now let's poke those processor designers for 128-bit processors.

 [Base64]: http://en.wikipedia.org/wiki/Base64
 [Base85]: http://en.wikipedia.org/wiki/Ascii85